xarchitx/PixelLegion/README.md

                   ...}
         ```
     - If `assets` dict will differ from `input/Assets/` structure, then during assets paths initialization an error will be raised - follow the displayed message to find the differences and fix them.
     - `color-palette` is a dictionary of colors that can replace chosen colors of your assets.
-You can find more colors at <a href="https://www.rapidtables.com/web/css/css-color.html">https://www.rapidtables.com/web/css/css-color.html</a>
         ```python
         color_palette = {'Crimson': [220, 20, 60, 255],
                          ...}